Using Plastic Containers to Help with Your Move

 One tip for using this technique: color coding.
 Keep a plastic tote for each family member in the linen closet, and each person can have a different color.
 You can store everything from face wash and makeup to toothpaste and hair ties in these plastic totes.
 And since they’re all color-coded, they’ll be easy for family members to find.

 Plastic totes are ideal for any sort of long-term storage, especially the kind of storage where you’ll get items in and out of storage annually.
 This means they’re perfect for holiday decorations.

 Color-coding is a great option here, too.
 In fact, many manufacturers create plastic totes specifically for holiday storage — orange for fall and Halloween decorations, red and green for Christmas, etc. Look for these totes on sale just after the holiday season.
-And then, use them during your move, and for years afterwards, to store your holiday items.
+And then, use them during your move, and for years afterward, to store your holiday items.

 The bottom line here is that plastic totes and bins are often a better storage option for any sort of long-term storage.
 Whether you need to store clothes, your good dishes that get used annually, or other items that you don’t need to get out often, plastic bins are a good go-to.

-The key to making this strategy work for you is to have a place to keep all these bins, and to make sure they’re labeled appropriately.
+The key to making this strategy work for you is to have a place to keep all these bins and to make sure they’re labeled appropriately.
 You don’t want to have to sort through every bin in your attic to find one thing you’re looking for, after all!
 So be sure to use labels on your plastic totes just like you would with regular moving boxes.

-Also, be sure to talk to your Orange County moving company about your plastic bins.
+Also, be sure to talk to your moving company about your plastic bins.
 If you’re paying the movers to pack, they may only use their own cardboard boxes or reusable plastic totes.
 Double check the rules before you pack many of your items into plastic bins ahead of your move!